 Legal notices are compulsory and are designed to reassure visitors to a website, who can find the identity or company name of the site publisher, its contact details or those of its head office, as well as a certain amount of information about the site host.

-General terms and conditions of use are therefore of multiple interest: they inform users of their rights and obligations, limit the publisher's liability, and group together various mandatory information such as legal notices and the use of personal data.
+General terms and conditions of use have multiple purposes: they inform users of their rights and obligations, limit the publisher's liability, and group together various mandatory information such as legal notices and the use of personal data.

 Where to display general terms and conditions of use?